MJOAN/Events-App/README.md

 *This is the home page!*

 <br />
-Please check out [Events App](https://events-app-220700.firebaseapp.com) to study the app's basic functionality which is still in development!
+Please check out [my demo](https://events-app-220700.firebaseapp.com) to study the app's basic functionality which is still in development!
 This app is an example of using Google Maps, Firebase, Firestore, Cloud Functions, Authentication, React, Redux Thunk and Semantic-UI React to build a web based application to schedule events, and meetings with your business partners to help keep moving your business ideas and projects forward!
 A huge thank you to [Neil Cummings](https://www.udemy.com/user/neil-cummings-2/) for providing the tutorial on difficult aspects of getting Redux Thunk setup with Firestore Beta!
 <br />

 ![screenshot-3](screenshot3.png)<br />